Your first SCAYLE Add-On

 export default manifestRegistration;

-For the routes, the routes.ts
+For routes, the routes.ts

 file is the single source of truth.
 Import and map routes in the manifest.ts